-Specializations are offered in analytical, biochemistry, inorganic, organic, physical chemistry, and polymer science.
+Specializations are offered in analytical, biochemistry, inorganic chemistry, material chemistry, organic chemistry, physical chemistry, and polymer science.
 This program provides opportunity for advanced study and research training in chemistry, both general and specialized.
 Provision also is made for the student to elect certain advanced subjects in related fields of mathematics, physics, and engineering.

 The Department of Chemistry also offers two Professional Science Master's Options in Chemistry (one in chemistry and polymer science and the other in pharmaceutical biochemistry) which have different requirements than those outlined below.